top of page

 Conference Field Trips, June 11, 2023

-Eight field trips are planned for Sunday June 11.
+Seven field trips are planned for Sunday June 11.
 Click on the following for a description of the trip, photos, price, and time.
+We also include a few options to explore on your own.

 Outside Winnipeg